wp-plugins/wp-rss-multi-importer/readme.txt

 <li>Display the aggregated feed items in one of **8 different templates that you can customize** </li>
 <li>**Create blog posts** from the feed items so readers can comment on them</li>
 <li>**Output an RSS feed** so that your users can consume the aggregated feeds you create</li>
+<li>Display the aggregated feed items in a widget, in one of 3 different ways</li>
 </ul>
 </blockquote>